seymakara/make-a-website/README.md

-#Open your webbrowser
+* Open your webbrowser
-#Open a file
+* Open a file
-#choose index.html
+* Choose index.html